 Seeking to overcome the gremlins of self-criticism — “This was stupid,” “You should have known better,” “Turn back and go home” — I started repeating to myself, It’s okay, Misti; everyone makes mistakes.
 You’ve got this!

 While positive thinking was helping me on the hike, pushing harder was not.
-Trying, once again, to make up for lost time (and wanting to get out of the rain, which was now coming down in sheets), I carelessly bounced from one rock to another until I slipped and slammed my knee, forcing me to take another break.
+Trying, once again, to make up for lost time, I carelessly bounced from one rock to another until I slipped and slammed my knee, forcing me to take another break.